RIFTS-UNH/RIFTS-Hardware/docs/maintainer-guide.md

 account.** A personal account is tied to one person — if that account is ever deleted, renamed, or simply inaccessible, everything under it (repo, Pages site, Actions history) goes with it.
-An organization is its own independent entity that any RIFTS member can belong to, so the project survives graduations, role changes, and anyone's individual account problems.
+An organization is its own independent entity that any current or future RIFTS team member can belong to, so the project survives graduations, role changes, and anyone's individual account problems.
 For a project meant to outlive any one student's time at UNH, this is the right home for it, not an optional upgrade.